A Blog by Carnegie Learning

 3. Students learn better when they self-explain.

-Several research studies have shown that self-explaining can have a positive impact on student learning.
+Several studies have shown that self-explaining can have a positive impact on student learning.
 In one study, students who were prompted to self-explain demonstrated a more robust mental model of what they learned than students who were not.*

 The simplest way to start having your students explain their thinking is to ask them questions like: